thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <br>This session will focus on how MOE adopted a multi-pronged data-driven approach, through service, process and workforce re-design and digitalisation, to reinvent service delivery and build a future-ready Customer Services team.
       <br>
       <br>Learning Outcomes:
-      <br>∙ Understand how technology and service innovations improve customers' and internal stakeholders’ experiences
+      <br>• Understand how technology and service innovations improve customers' and internal stakeholders’ experiences
-      <br>∙ Understand the challenges of MOE Customer Services team's  transformation journey and how they overcame these challenges
+      <br>• Understand the challenges of MOE Customer Services team's  transformation journey and how they overcame these challenges
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>